-- providing information, instruction and training for workers about UV radiation and protection
+- Provide information, instruction and training for workers about UV radiation and protection.

-- providing sun protection control measures in line with occupational hazard controls – provide shade, modify reflective surfaces, reschedule outdoor work programs, provide personal protective equipment and clothing (broad-brimmed hats, sunglasses, clothing, sunscreen)
+- Provide sun protection control measures in line with occupational hazard controls – modify reflective surfaces, reschedule outdoor work programs, provide personal protective equipment and clothing (broad-brimmed hats, sunglasses, protective clothing, sunscreen, shade).

-- developing a sun protection policy that documents control measures, and that is endorsed by senior management
+- Develop a sun protection policy that documents control measures, and that is endorsed by senior management.

-- implementing a monitoring and review process to determine the effectiveness of control measures, and identifying changes that may further reduce exposure.
+- Implement a monitoring and review process to determine the effectiveness of control measures and identify changes that may further reduce exposure.

-Guidance for employers on developing and putting into place a UV protection program is available from SunSmart and WorkSafe Victoria.
-Contact your state or territory's cancer council to find out more about the UV protection services available.
+Guidance for employers on developing and putting into place a UV protection program, including a policy template, is available from SunSmart and WorkSafe Victoria.
+Contact your state or territory's Cancer Council to find out more about the UV protection services available.

-Tax deductions are available for sun-protection products for those who work outside.
-Talk to your tax advisor or contact the Australian Taxation Office on 13 28 61.
+Tax deductions are available for sun protection products for those who work outside.
+Talk to your tax advisor or contact the Australian Taxation Office on Tel.
+13 28 61.

 Protecting outdoor workers from the sun

-- provide and use protective clothing (long sleeves, collared shirts, broad-brimmed hats, hard hat attachments and sunglasses)
+- Provide and use protective clothing (long sleeves and pants, collared shirts, broad-brimmed hats, hard hat attachments and sunglasses).

-- advise and remind outdoor workers to apply broad-spectrum, water-resistant SPF30 or higher sunscreen and reapply every two hours.
+- Advise and remind outdoor workers to apply broad-spectrum, water-resistant SPF30 or higher sunscreen to parts of their skin left uncovered by clothing and reapply every 2 hours.

 Where to get help